 50-Day Encounter to Experience New Life

-Receive weekly inspiration and activities on Mondays for seven weeks.
+Find inspiration and activities over seven weeks.

 Participate on your own, with a friend or your family.